Denoising Prior Driven Deep Neural Network for Image Restoration

-The PSNR results of the test methods for bicubic downsampling are reported in Tables \ref{tab:SR1}-\ref{tab:SR2}, from which we can see that the proposed method outperforms other competing methods.
-We observed that the PSNR gains over other methods becomes larger for large scaling factors, verifying the importance of observation consistencies for IR.
+The PSNR results of the test methods for bicubic downsampling are reported in Tables \ref{tab:SR2}.
+From Table \ref{tab:SR2}, we can see that the proposed method and the MemNet method outperform other methods on average for Set5.
+The MemNet method is slightly better than the proposed method on average for this dataset.
+As shown in Table \ref{tab:SR2}, on average the proposed method slightly outperforms the MemNet, which is the second best method in this comparison group.
 The PSNR results of the test methods for Gaussian downsampling with scaling factor 3 are reported in Table \ref{tab:SR3}.
-For this case, we compare the proposed method with DD-CNN \cite{Zhang:CVPR17}, which has much better results than their earlier DnCNN \cite{Zhang:TIP17}.
-Since VDSR and SRCNN are trained for bicubic downsampling, it is unfair to directly apply these methods to the LR images generated by Gaussian downsampling and thus we didn't include their results into this table.
+For this case, we compare the proposed method with DD-CNN \cite{Zhang:CVPR17}, which can achieve much better results than their earlier DnCNN \cite{Zhang:TIP17}.
+We have also compared with the MemNet method \cite{Tai:ICCV17}.
+For fair comparisons, we also retrained the MemNet model using the pairs of the LR image patches and the corresponding HR image patches.
+From Table \ref{tab:SR3}, we can see that the proposed method outperforms the MemNet method by larger margins.
+The proposed method also outperform the iterative DD-CNN method that uses pre-trained DCNN denoiser.
 Parts of the reconstructed HR images by the test methods are shown in Fig. \ref{fig:SR1}-\ref{fig:SR3}, from which we can see that the proposed method can produce sharper edges than other methods.